Robotic surgery: Gynecology

-The first report of robotic surgery in gynecology was published in 1999 from the Cleveland Clinic.
+The first report of robotic surgery in gynecology was published in 1999 by the Cleveland Clinic.
 The adoption of robotic surgery has contributed to the increase in minimally invasive surgery for gynecologic disease.
-Gynecologic procedures may take longer with robot-assisted surgery and the rate of complications may be higher, but there are not enough high-quality studies to know at the present time.
-In the United States, robotic-assisted hysterectomy for benign conditions was shown to be more expensive than conventional laparoscopic hysterectomy in 2015, with no difference in overall rates of complications.
+Gynecologic procedures may take longer with robot-assisted surgery, and the rate of complications may be higher, but there are not enough high-quality studies to know at the present time.
+In the United States, robotic-assisted hysterectomy for benign conditions was shown to be more expensive than conventional laparoscopic hysterectomy in 2015, with little to no difference in overall complication rate.

 This includes the use of the da Vinci surgical system in benign gynecology and gynecologic oncology.
 Robotic surgery can be used to treat fibroids, abnormal periods, endometriosis, ovarian tumors, uterine prolapse, and female cancers.
 Using the robotic system, gynecologists can perform hysterectomies, myomectomies, and lymph node biopsies.
-The Hominis robotic system developed by Momentis Surgical™ is aimed to provide a robotic platform for natural orifice transluminal endoscopic surgery (Notes) for myomectomy through the vagina.
+The Hominis robotic system developed by Momentis Surgical™ is aimed to provide a robotic platform for natural orifice transluminal endoscopic surgery (NOTES) for myomectomy through the vagina.

-A 2017 review of surgical removal of the uterus and cervix for early cervical cancer robotic and laparoscopic surgery resulted in similar outcomes with respect to the cancer.
+A 2017 review of surgical removal of the uterus and cervix for early cervical cancer concluded that robotic and laparoscopic surgical procedures resulted in similar outcomes with respect to the cancer.

 Bone

 Robots are used in orthopedic surgery.

 ROBODOC is the first active robotic system that performs some of the surgical actions in a total hip arthroplasty (THA).
 It is programmed preoperatively using data from computer tomography (CT) scans.
-This allows for the surgeon to choose the optimal size and design for the replacement hip.
+This allows the surgeon to choose the optimal size and design for the replacement hip.

 Acrobot and Rio are semi-active robotic systems that are used in THA.
-It consists of a drill bit that is controlled by the surgeon however the robotic system does not allow any movement outside the predetermined boundaries.
+It consists of a drill bit that is controlled by the surgeon; however, the robotic system does not allow any movement outside the predetermined boundaries.

 Mazor X is used in spinal surgeries to assist surgeons with placing pedicle screw instrumentation.
 Inaccuracy when placing a pedicle screw can result in neurovascular injury or construct failure.
 Mazor X functions by using templating imaging to locate itself to the target location of where the pedicle screw is needed.